thumbnail

 Capital of Chocó department in Colombia

 City in the Kurdistan region of Iran.
-It's name is derived from the Kurdish word for quail
+Its name is derived from the Kurdish word for quail

 Qorveh

-Birth place of 2 US presidents and shares its name with the middle name of one of the Presidents who was born here.
+The city is the birth place of 2 US presidents and shares its name with the middle name of one of the Presidents who was born here.

 Quincy